qtecsolution/AI-Content-Image-Generator-SaaS/README.md

 <h2>Installation</h2>

-Welcome to the setup guide for the **AI Content Image Generator**.
+Welcome to the setup guide for the **AI Content Image Generator SAAS**.
 This document provides comprehensive steps to install, configure, and run the project in your local environment, using both Docker and a native setup.
 Follow these instructions to ensure proper configuration.

 ## Prerequisites